HES-Informatica/ShowTheDocs/getting_started.md

     "printbutton": "Print Me", //ommit if you want to hide print button.
     "searchplaceholder": "Find me", // the placeholder text used for searchbox on top navbar.
 Default is "search" "datelabel": "Updated", // the text used before any article date.
 Default is empty
+    "warninglabel": "Warn", // the text used as default warning label.
+Default is "Warning"
+    "successlabel": "OK", // the text used as default success label.
+Default is "Success"
+    "dangerlabel": "Caution", // the text used as default danger label.
+Default is "Danger"
+    "infolabel": "Tip", // the text used as default info label.
+Default is "Info"
     "viewraw": "Show File",// the text of file links (contentfile and aftercontentfile), ommit this property if you want to hide file links
     "copydialog": "CTRL+C to copy link",//  the text of copy dialog (for section anchors), ommit this property if you want to disable copy dialog and hide link icon
     "social": [ // generate top navbar and footer icons with links